yogendra-27-bhange/WeatherWise-2.0/README.md

 ## Features

 - **Weather Display**: Shows current weather and forecast.
+- **AI Weather Summary**: Provides a conversational summary of the current weather using Genkit.
 - **Mood-Based Music**: Recommends music from YouTube based on weather, using AI to refine search queries.
 - **Clothing Suggestion**: Suggests appropriate attire.
 - **Food Suggestion**: Recommends seasonal food and drinks.